zachoriel/zachoriel/README.md

 ## Hi there! 👋

-I'm Zach, I'm a software developer with a passion for clean architecture, thoughtful systems design, and code that balances efficiency with creativity.
+I'm Zach, I'm a software developer with a passion for clean architecture, systems design, and code that balances efficiency with creativity.

 I have multiple active projects; some are private, but feel free to check out my recent [Custom C# Memory Allocator Case Study](https://github.com/zachoriel/We-Have-C-At-Home) or [Safety-Critical QA Demonstration](https://github.com/zachoriel/SafetyCritical) projects!